pdrozdowski/TSPLib.Net/README.md

 The TspLib95 class is the entry point to the data layer with a straightforward API, please see the source in TspLib95.cs

+### TspLibNetDemo

+TspLibNetDemo is a basic little demo app that allows you to view information related to TSPLIB95 instances in a convenient GUI.

 ## Licensing

 TSPLib.Net is distributed under the MIT license.